cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 In case of time out issues in automatically building the StackClients resource, please try pulling the required stack-clients image first by `docker pull docker.cmclinnovations.com/stack-client:1.6.2`

 The *debug version* will run when built and launched through the provided VS Code `launch.json` configurations:
-> **Build and Debug**: Build Debug Docker image (incl. pushing to ghcr.io) and deploy as new container (incl. creation of new `.vscode/port.txt` file)
+> **Build and Debug (Flask)**: Build Debug Docker image (incl. pushing to ghcr.io) and deploy as new container (incl. creation of new `.vscode/port.txt` file)

-> **Debug**: Pull Debug Docker image from ghcr.io and deploy as new container (requires deletion of existing `.vscode/port.txt` to ensure mapping to same port)
+> **Debug (Flask)**: Pull Debug Docker image from ghcr.io and deploy as new container (requires deletion of existing `.vscode/port.txt` to ensure mapping to same port)

-> **Reattach and Debug**: Simply reattach debugger to running Debug Docker image.
+> **Reattach and Debug (Flask)**: Simply reattach debugger to running Debug Docker image.
 In case Debug image needs to be manually started as container, the following command can be used:
 `bash ./stack.sh start TEST-STACK --debug-port <PORT from .vscode/port.txt>`

+**Please note**: As most of the data processing is handled in asynchronous background tasks managed by Celery, breakpoints in those codes would not be triggered by the configurations above.
+Hence, the debug version of the agent waits for the Celery debugger to attached (i.e. run provided `Attach and Debug Celery` configuration).

 &nbsp;
 ## 1.4 Spinning up the Stack remotely via SSH